cyrusleungst/python-data/README.md

 # python-data

-Learning how Python can be used in a data workflow
+Learning how Python can be used in a data workflow.
+Focusing on using pandas, matplotlib, seaborn as the main tools.